IvanChan/IvanChan.github.io/_posts/2016-06-13-Playing-online-audio-in-ios.md

+---
+layout: default
-# Playing Online Audio in iOS
+title: Playing Online Audio in iOS
+---
 >
 Though we are talking about using **AVPlayer（iOS）** for playing online audio here, I found that if the server-side has the wrong configuration, Android might have the same problem, too.